hbctraining/Intro-to-ChIPseq/lessons/04_automation.md

 fq=$1

 # grab base of filename for naming outputs
-base=`basename $fq .fastq`
+base=`basename $fq _chr12.fastq`
 echo "Sample name is $base"

 # directory with bowtie genome index
 genome=~/chipseq/reference_data/chr12

 # make all of the output directories
 # The -p option means mkdir will create the whole path if it
 # does not exist and refrain from complaining if it does exist
 mkdir -p ~/chipseq/results/fastqc
 mkdir -p ~/chipseq/results/bowtie2/intermediate_bams